Macroscopic Stochastic Thermodynamics: Applications

-as long as the contribution of interfaces (between magnetized and disordered domains) remains negligible compared to the bulk contribution.
-Note that~\eqref{wnc_Ising_active_macro} is the same dissipation as that of a gas of driven non-interacting particles, and is thus independent of the system phase.
+in any homogeneous state or whenever the contribution of interfaces (between magnetized and disordered domains) is negligible compared to the bulk one.} Note that~\eqref{wnc_Ising_active_macro} is the same dissipation as that of a gas of driven non-interacting particles, and is thus independent of the system phase.

-For $a^\mathrm{rot}=0$, one obtains a thermodynamically consistent version \cite{agranov2024thermodynamically} of the active Ising model $(q=2)$ \cite{solon2013revisiting,Solon2015flocking}, generalized to $q\geq 2$ in \cite{mangeat2020flocking}.
+For $a^\mathrm{rot}=0$, one obtains a thermodynamically consistent version \cite{agranov2024thermodynamically} of the active Ising model $(q=2)$ \cite{solon2013revisiting,Solon2015flocking}, generalized to $q\geq 2$ in \cite{mangeat2020flocking,Solon2022susceptibility}.
 Therein, the energy variation due to the jumps of the units in space -- namely, the first term on the right hand side of \eqref{macro_epr_rhoC_Potts_space} -- was neglected.
-Alternatively, one can interpret this model as satisfying local detailed balance with a fine-tuned field-dependent non-conservative part $\tilde a^\mathrm{tra}_\rho(\{c_{i,x}\})$ that exactly counterbalances the energy variations, thus yielding a constant drift in space.
-The original model \cite{solon2013revisiting,Solon2015flocking} predicts the emergence of flocking at sufficiently large density and small temperature, i.e. a state with $\mean{m} \neq 0$, which can be retrieved by the thermodynamically consistent version by adding nearest-neighbour interactions \cite{proesmans2024active,agranov2024thermodynamically}.
+Alternatively, one can interpret {the model in \cite{solon2013revisiting,Solon2015flocking} as satisfying local detailed balance with a fine-tuned field-dependent nonconservative part $\tilde a^\mathrm{tra}_\rho(\{c_{i,x}\})$ that exactly counterbalances the energy variations, thus yielding a constant drift in space.
+Here, instead, we discuss a thermodynamic consistent model in which the translational nonconservative force on each spin is constant while the ensuing drift is affected also by the interactions with nearby spins.} The original model \cite{solon2013revisiting,Solon2015flocking} predicts the emergence of flocking at sufficiently large density and small temperature, i.e. a state with $\mean{m} \neq 0$, which can be retrieved by the thermodynamically consistent version by adding nearest-neighbour interactions \cite{proesmans2024active,agranov2024thermodynamically}.
 The model by \cite{solon2013revisiting,Solon2015flocking} has been used in \cite{Yu2022energy} to evaluate the entropy production \eqref{epr_macro}, which was found to display a kink at the onset of flocking in disagreement with \eqref{wnc_Ising_active_macro}.
-Such apparent entropy production is an artifact caused by neglecting the energy variations of translating spins.
+In the light of the above discussion, such apparent entropy production is an artifact caused by neglecting the energy variations of translating spins.